mini-peter-hunt/better-mc/README.md

 The features that are currently implemented are as follows:

-- Mend everything in the inventory and make them unbreakable
+- Mend everything in the players' inventory and make them unbreakable
-- Make productions (slabs and stairs) smeltable and "vineable" (if has the original recipe)
+- Make productions ([slabs](https://minecraft.gamepedia.com/Slab) and [stairs](https://minecraft.gamepedia.com/Stairs)) smeltable and "vineable" (if has the original recipe)
-- Make tools and armor pieces cheaply upgradable using smithing table (wooden/leather -> iron -> diamond)
+- Make tools and armor pieces cheaply upgradable using [smithing table](https://minecraft.gamepedia.com/Smithing_Table) (wooden/leather -> iron -> diamond)

 ## Known Issues

 - Mending a thing and making it unbreakable removes all NBT tags but `Unbreakable`
 - Upgrading a tool or a armor piece may remove its NBT tags
-- Cleaning the content with file opened that should be cleaned might duplicate the file, which could cause duplication in the recipe book
+- Cleaning the content with file opened that should be cleaned might duplicate the file, which could cause duplication in the [recipe book](https://minecraft.gamepedia.com/Recipe_book)

 ## Donation